Drizin/CodegenCS/src/CodegenCS/README.md

         }");
 }

-// In other code-generation engines (including T4 templates) you would have to code like this:
+// In other code-generation engines (including T4 templates, Razor, Dotliquid, Mustache) you would have to code like this:

 if (something)
 {
     // Mixed indentation levels can get pretty confusing.
     // And if the outer indentation level is changed (e.g. if this is put inside an if block)
-    // you would have to add more spaces to each line, since the TextWriter does not have any context information about the current indentation level w.WriteLine(@"namespace codegencs
+    // you would have to add more spaces to each line,
+    // since the TextWriter does not have any context information about the current indentation level w.WriteLine(@"namespace codegencs
 {
     public class Test1